 Descriptions and screenshots

 A mod description should be complete and understandable by everybody.
 It needs to have at least the following information in order to be accepted:

-- The description in English.
+- The description in English is mandatory.
 Additional languages are allowed.

 - A summary of what the mod is, does and/or changes.

-- Known bugs a user can expect should be mentioned.
+- Features and bugs a user can expect should be mentioned.

 - Dependencies to other mods and tools should be mentioned.